TheDigitalNinja/million-song-library/client/README.md

 #### Swagger CodeGen

 Run `../common/./gen_server_stubs.sh [/output_directory]` to use the swagger-codegen tools to generate stubs from the swagger specification.
 If output not specified script will generate stubs into `../server` (https://github.com/swagger-api/swagger-codegen/blob/master/README.md)
-Using maven file run `../server mvn -f build.xml clean generate-sources jetty:run` or from the client directory run `npm run start-server`

 #### Swagger UI

 Runs on port 5000/docs alongside swagger mock server when running it `npm run serve-mock`.

+### Jersey API

+To run the jersey api from the client directory use the npm task `start-server` or from the server directory `../server mvn -f build.xml clean generate-sources jetty:run`

+#### Coverage report on jersey

+With the server running and from the server directory, run `mvn -f build.xml site` to generate the coverage reporter for the jersey API.
+Optionally from the client directory run the npm task `server-coverage`.
+This will generate a html file under `/server/target/site/index.html`